 The Top 10 Things to avoid in Uganda.
-We added two more and now there 12 things to Avoid.
+We added Five more, and now there 14 things to Avoid.
 Travel in Uganda is not so much about the things to avoid, but the things that you can do – Go on a Safari in the Pearl of Africa – Uganda – being on a Safari is the safest place to be – the Focus will not be in what to avoid, but what to do and see.

 The Top 10 Things to avoid in Uganda

-We Added 2 more Things to Avoid and now there re 12
+We Added three more Things to Avoid, and now there are now 14

 If you take the trip from the airport to Kampala you begin to get an idea why a first-time visitors should not attempt to drive themselves around Uganda- even Uganda Wildlife Authority recommends to avoid self-drive for first-time visitors.

-Uganda has traffic laws, very good ones, but they are simply ignored, especially in Uganda.
-There are a few police vehicles patrolling the road to keep things safe and sane.
-Accidents by insane drivers are common, you need a driver-guide such as we offer.
+Uganda has traffic laws, great ones, but they are ignored, especially in Uganda.
+A few police vehicles are patrolling the road to keep things safe and sane.
+Accidents by insane drivers are common, and you need a driver-guide such as we offer.